zencart/zencart/README.md

 PCI/PA-DSS Compliance
 --------------
 Currently only the v1.5.0 release is PA-DSS ceritified.
-On Github this is currenlty represented by the v150-release branch, and only when you download that branch as aa Zip file.
+On Github this is currently represented by the v150-release branch, and only when you download that branch as a Zip file.
 Other branches are not PA-DSS Certified unless otherwise stated.

-__The [/docs/implementation-guide.pdf](http://www.zen-cart.net/docs/index.html) should be followed for PCI Compliant implementation.__
+__The [Implementation Guide](http://www.zen-cart.net/docs/implementation-guide.pdf) should be followed for PCI Compliant implementation.__

 Documentation
 -------------
-Use your browser to open the [/docs/index.html](http://www.zen-cart.net/docs/index.html) page for links to documentation and the [Implementation Guide](http://www.zen-cart.net/docs/index.html).
+Use your browser to open the [/docs/index.html](http://www.zen-cart.net/docs/index.html) page for links to documentation and the [Implementation Guide](http://www.zen-cart.net/docs/implementation-guide.pdf).

 Support